-Full version of the lower Montmartre – Pigalle walk beginning at the Abbesses Métro station
+The lower Montmartre – Pigalle walk beginning at the Abbesses Métro station

 When you come out of the métro cross over Rue des Abbesses to the St Jean l’Evangeliste de Montmartre (St. John the Evangelist) church side.
 This is an imposing brick Art Nouveau church which you cannot miss as you emerge from the métro station.

 Now turn right and walk up Rue des Abbesses.
 In no more than 50 metres just before the Saint Jean café, on your left side, you will see some steps leading to a narrow street below.
 The street at the bottom is called Rue André Antoine.
 Take the stairs.

 For disabled travellers please see my instructions in the introduction on how to avoid taking the stairs.